ppadovani/beautiful-jekyll/_posts/2018-02-06-new-addiction.md

 new technologies like 4k flatscreens.
 Do you **really** need that over what you might currently have?

 Ok, so what about outside the consumer space?
-I'm a developer by trade and a geek by nature, and new libraries, frameworks or tools the promise to make my job easier are always appealing.
+I'm a developer by trade and a geek by nature, and new libraries, frameworks or tools that promise to make my job easier are always appealing.
 What about Javascript frameworks?
 Well as it happens, this new addiction seems to affect Javascript libraries as well.

 ![https://stackoverflow.blog/2018/01/11/brutal-lifecycle-javascript-frameworks/](/img/javascript-trends-minor.png)